AlexanderArcari/AlexanderArcari/README.md

 I am currently working on receiving my B.S in Computer Science from Oakland University in Auburn Hills, MI.
 My B.S will be my second Bachelor's degree, as I have already obtained a B.A in Political Science.

-I am currently learning C++, but already have a strong understanding of Python.
+I have a strong understanding of Python and C++.
 I would really like to learn how to use Python to create data analysis projects.
-Any advice would be appreciated!!
+Any advice would be appreciated!

 Fun Fact: I am bilingual in Spanish and have traveled to Argentina, Spain, Mexico, Puerto Rico, Portugal, and Italy.